kavvson/LegoLegends/README.md

 - Improve the code might be messy
 - To many if's in ajax file
 - Not sure if multi cache works
+- Timer is not activated while first submit

 If you got any other issues try to delete caches and sql record